kalewold21/kalewold21/README.md

 - 👋 Hi, I’m kalewold
-- 👀 I’m interested in tech like software development, machine learning and I like building something impact full and solving real world problem using ai technology
+- 👀 I’m interested in tech like software development, machine learning, I like building something impactful and working on to solve real world problem using AI technology
 - 🌱 I’m currently learning software development and built several projects using python, javascript, node Js, express, React --
-- Learning AI and machine learning building projects
+- Investing a huge time and effort in Learning AI and machine learning to build a giant AI RESEARCH and DEVELOPMENT CENTER
-- 💞️ I’m looking to collaborate on solving a real world problem
+- 💞️ I’m looking to collaborate to solve real world problems
 - 📫 You can reach me kalewoldhu21@gmail.com

 <!---